 They’re HUGE, usually really clean, and the tile inside is lovely.
 Overall, they’re an awesome place to stop before heading inside the American Adventure Pavilion to cool off in the air conditioning.

 These are our go-to potties in World Showcase!

 You won’t find any restrooms in Star Wars: Galaxy’s Edge.
 Instead, you’ll find “refreshers,” whose name implies how quickly you can visit and leave to enjoy the rest of the Black Spire Outpost.
 While they may not be fancy (we’re in the Outer Rim after all), the Star Wars: Galaxy’s Edge restrooms are centrally located throughout the area so you don’t have to go search for one or leave Batuu to find a place to “go.”

 There’s a large double-sided sink in the middle of the restroom, so multiple people can wash their hands at once without having to wait super long in line.
 There are also hand dryers instead of paper towels, so it’s pretty contactless for the most part.
-Plus, just outside one of the restrooms, you can go to the water fountain and spot the Dionaga pop up to say hello.
+Plus, just outside one of the restrooms, you can go to the water fountain and try to spot the Dianoga popping up to say “hello.”

 Hollywood Brown Derby Restrooms

 Although we’re usually heading to the Hollywood Brown Derby for a Cobb Salad or Grapefruit Cake, there’s also a very nice restroom off to the side of the entrance.
 It uses a lot of the 1930s theming of the restaurant with the black and white checkered tile on the floors and walls.
 It’s usually super clean, so you kind of feel like a Hollywood star when you visit.